Opinion: Lupus No Longer Seen As Complete Contraindication to Oral Contraceptive Use

-According to results from SELENA, women who have inactive or stable active SLE can be offered oral contraceptives if they are not prescribed for more than a month following diagnosis.
-Other exclusion criteria highlighted in this trial include:
+According to results from SELENA, women who have inactive or stable active SLE could be offered oral contraceptives if they are not prescribed for more than a month following diagnosis.
+Other exclusion criteria highlighted in this trial included:

 - Diastolic pressure greater than 95 mmHg or systolic pressure greater than 145 mmHg on three readings

 - Arterial thrombosis or pulmonary embolus

 - Presence of IgG, IgM or IgA anticardiolipin antibodies and or demonstration of lupus anticoagulant by the dilute Russell viper venom test

 - Congenital high cholesterol

 - Positive pregnancy test

 The SELENA trial, however, was not generalizible to all women with SLE due to the rather extensive exclusion criteria.
 In the SELENA oral contraceptive trial, oral contraceptive use was similar to placebo in terms of disease flares.